 2. UY Scuti: 1,708 ± 192 Solar Radii

 With a radius of 1,708 ± 192 Solar Radii, UY Scuti is probably the biggest known star.
-It is first cataloged in 1860, by German astronomers at the Bonn Observatory.
+It was first cataloged in 1860, by German astronomers at the Bonn Observatory.

 1. Stephenson 2-18 (2,150) Solar Radii, the biggest known star in the Universe